Goals-based planning

 Moving away from a reactive giving strategy requires a deeper conversation about your family’s charitable priorities, including identifying:

-Once these decisions have been made, the family can formulate a thoughtful approach to selecting the assets and planning techniques that will achieve the optimal tax outcome.
+Once these decisions have been made, your family can formulate a thoughtful approach to selecting the assets and planning techniques that will achieve the optimal tax outcome.

 Your J.P.
 Morgan team can provide meaningful insight and assistance to help you and your family achieve your desired philanthropic goals.
 You should also speak with your tax advisor about which actions may be right for you.